 Radiators: Radiators are historically the most common form of radiant heat and can be costly to install/repair due to lack of knowledge by modern forced air furnace technicians.
 Newer European designs are more efficient, and have smaller clearances.
 Heated towel barss are an example of a clever European innovation that give you warmed towels while heating the room.
 When installed correctly radiators should last decades.
 The downside to radiators is that they do take up floor space, typically underneath windows.
 The purpose of placing them in front of windows is to create a curtain of heat to protect the comfort of those inside the room and to reduce the cooling effect that the glazing has upon the space.

 Radiant heat is biologically preferred for people.
 Our favourite radiator is the sun, from which for most of our history, we have gained our thermal comfort.
 Radiant heat within a house heats objects far more effectively than forced air systems do.
 Forced air systems heat the air primarily, and are not as effective as heating surfaces.
 This surface temperature increase, versus air temperature increase, is better for our bodies.
 Imagine sitting outside on a warm rock on a cool day as an example.
 We experience comfort in warmer materials and cooler air.
 When we are trying to heat the air and not the contents, we find it far more difficult to reach an ideal temperature.
-With radiant heat, our thermal comfort range is increased and therefore our well-being is improved.
+(Reference 1) With radiant heat, our thermal comfort range is increased and therefore our well-being is improved.
 Studies have also shown that we can in fact lower the overall temperature of the space with respect to air temperature when the surfaces are warm.
 This therefore improves the energy efficiency of the space because you can have your thermostat set at a lower set point than if you were using a forced air system, and maintain comfort while saving money and the environment.

 Baseboard radiant hot water heating, although not as efficient as larger radiators, can be used successfully in residential applications.
 Radiant wall heating, although not common in North America is a dynamic heating strategy and is the best solution for reducing air stratification.
 Loops of water are installed directly into the wall system and plastered over.
 Some locations even have ceiling loops, but this would only be required in a situation where one would desire multiple source radiant heat, such as in a spa room.